Skip to main content

 By default, all these scans run (if they are enabled for your company account plan).
 However, the CLI provides the flexibility to run a scan targeting one or more types with the —scan-type option.

-or multipe types
+or multiple types

 To target specific policies with a policyIQ scan, use the —policy option.
 This allows you to focus on one or more policies by passing their ID(s).